-The joined gravimetry-photogrammetry survey was set in southern Taiwan, at the Paolai village, next to the Laonong River (Fig. 1).
-The gravity network contains one site, AG06, for absolute gravity (AG) measurement and nine sites, BA01 to BA09, for relative gravity (RG) measurements.
-During the 2017 survey, all sites but BA02 were located to cm accuracy using Global Navigation Satellite System (GNSS) enhanced by real-time kinematic (RTK) technique.
-The exact location of BA02 could not be measured due to the unexpected storage of concrete blocks, referred to as dolosse, aiming at being placed on the river shore to protect it from erosion.
-This dolosse storage also covered BA03 and BA04 but those two sites could still be measured.
+The joint gravimetry-photogrammetry survey was set in southern Taiwan at Paolai village next to the Laonong River (Fig. 1).
+The gravity network contains one site, AG06, for the absolute gravity (AG) measurement and nine sites, BA01 to BA09, for the relative gravity (RG) measurements.
+During the 2017 survey, all sites but BA02 were located to centimeter accuracy using the Global Navigation Satellite System (GNSS) enhanced by the real-time kinematic (RTK) technique.
+The exact location of BA02 could not be measured due to the unexpected storage of concrete blocks, referred to as dolosse (singular: dolos), placed on the river shore to protect it from erosion.
+This dolos storage also covered BA03 and BA04, but those two sites could still be measured.
 The gravimetric effect of the dolosse was estimated and removed from the measurements.

-The first reason for choosing this location is that time-lapse absolute gravity surveys have been done at AG06 since 2006, in the frame of the Absolute Gravity in the Taiwan Orogen (AGTO) project.
-This project permitted to measure, for the first time, sediment mass redistribution using time-lapse absolute gravimetry and shown that significant sediment transfers occurred around Paolai (Kao et al., 2017; Mouyen et al., 2013).
+The first reason for choosing this location is that timelapse absolute gravity surveys have been done at AG06 since 2006 in the context of the Absolute Gravity in the Taiwan Orogen (AGTO) project.
+This project made it possible to measure, for the first time, sediment mass redistribution using time-lapse absolute gravimetry and showed that significant sediment transfers occurred around Paolai (Kao et al., 2017; Mouyen et al., 2013).
 Indeed, this site experiences vigorous sediment transfer processes powered by heavy rains brought by tropical cyclones (typhoons) and monsoonal events, especially in May to August (Chen and Chen, 2003).
-The heavy rains destabilize the slopes of the Taiwanese high mountains, triggering landslides and debris flows (Chiang and Chang, 2011).
-This occurs on a regular basis: 5 to 6 typhoons make landfall in Taiwan every year (Tu et al., 2009), mostly between May and September.
-The most remarkable event was the 2009 Morakot typhoon, which produced the worst flooding in the last 60 years in Taiwan and up to 2777 mm of accumulated rainfall (Ge et al., 2010) and triggered 22 705 landslides with a total area of 274 km2 (Lin et al., 2011).
+The heavy rains destabilize the slopes of the high Taiwanese mountains, triggering landslides and debris flows (Chiang and Chang, 2011).
+This occurs on a regular basis: five to six typhoons make landfall in Taiwan every year (Tu et al., 2009), mostly between May and September.
+The most remarkable event was Typhoon Morakot in 2009, which produced the worst flooding in the last 60 years in Taiwan and up to 2777 mm of accumulated rainfall (Ge et al., 2010) and triggered 22 705 landslides with a total area of 274 km^2 (Lin et al., 2011).
 Landsliding, which can also be triggered by regional active tectonics, is the main process supplying sediment to rivers in Taiwan (Dadson et al., 2003; Hovius et al., 2000).

 The second reason for choosing this location is practical.
-Indeed, this location offers a stabilized path made of concrete on the southern bank of the Laonong River, where the relative gravity benchmarks could be properly set, on stable and sustainable sites, and easily accessed for measurements.
-Also, a continuous GNSS station, PAOL (latitude: 23.10862°, longitude: 120.70287°, elevation: 431 m), is co-located with the AG06 pillar and is maintained by the Institute of Earth Sciences-Academia Sinica (IES-AS, 2015).
-This permits to precisely take into account gravity changes only due to ground vertical displacements.
+This location offers a stabilized path made of concrete on the southern bank of the Laonong River, where the relative gravity benchmarks could be properly set on stable and sustainable sites which were easily accessible for measurements.
+Also, a continuous GNSS station, PAOL (lat 23.10862°, long 120.70287°; elevation 431 m), is colocated with the AG06 pillar and is maintained by the Institute of Earth Sciences, Academia Sinica (IES-AS, 2015).
+This makes it possible to precisely take into account gravity changes due only to ground vertical displacements.

 In this area, both the Laonong River and the landslide (Fig. 1) are susceptible to sediment transfers.
-The gravimetry-photogrammetry survey is setup to focus on these processes.
-Note that what we call the river (plain black line contour in Fig. 1) is the active channel bed that includes emerged alluviums.
-During yearly measurements, the water extent of the river only covers a fraction of this area, even if the period 2015-2017 has seen some higher water level and larger extents, especially during large floods.
+The gravimetry-photogrammetry survey is set up to focus on these processes.
+Note that what we call the river (plain black line contour in Fig. 1) is the active channel bed that includes emerged alluvia.
+During yearly measurements, the water extent of the river only covers a fraction of this area, even if the period 2015-2017 saw some higher water levels and larger extents, especially during large floods.

-125 3 Methods
+3 Methods